 4 hot dogs left — 2:00

 Any hot dog and/or bun still in a contestant’s mouth when time is up counts as eaten but must be chewed and swallowed.
-All Fourth and Franks contestants will then proceed to the starting line together, where they will begin their 5K as a separate division from the regular Firecracker 5K.
+All Ray’s Red Hots Hot Dog Eating Contest contestants will then proceed to the starting line together, where they will begin their 5K as a separate division from the regular Firecracker 5K.

-Unlike Nathan’s hot-dog eating contest, here are no penalties if any competitor experiences a “reversal of fortune.”
-The first male and female Fourth and Franks competitors who cross the finish line* will be crowned the Grand Champions and will receive a championship belt in the same prizewinning style of those Nathan’s presents its winners.
+Unlike Nathan’s hot-dog eating contest, there are no penalties if any competitor experiences a “reversal of fortune.”
+The first male and female Ray’s Red Hots Hot Dog Eating Contest competitors who cross the finish line* will be crowned the Grand Champions and will receive a championship belt in the same prizewinning style of those Nathan’s presents its winners.
 They’ll also each receive an overall Epic Races prize, will be invited back next year to defend their title, and get to ride on the Epic Races float in the Fourth of July parade!

-Please note that Fourth and Franks is its own division.
+Please note that Ray’s Red Hots Hot Dog Eating Contest is its own division.
 Participants do not compete against the regular Firecracker 5K runners but rather have their own age groups and awards.
-Please note that Special Dietary Needs contestants are not eligible for the Grand Champion titles.

 Each of our Mile Fun Run participants will receive: